DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

-_Nov-28-2022: these instructions describe the new daq-buildtools v6.0.5.
-Note that as of this writing v6.0.5 will only work with nightlies from `N22-11-24` onward or the `rc-v3.2.1-2` candidate release.
-This is because v6.0.5 assumes that the releases you work with have the new `.env` directory for Python modules, rather than the traditional `dbt-pyvenv`.
+_These instructions describe the new daq-buildtools v6.0.5.
+Note that as of this writing v6.0.5 will only work with nightlies from N22-11-24 onward or the rc-v3.2.1-2 candidate release.
+This is because v6.0.5 assumes that the releases you work with have the new .env directory for Python modules, rather than the traditional dbt-pyvenv.
 If you wish to work with other releases, please go to these [instructions for a previous daq-buildtools version](https://dune-daq-sw.readthedocs.io/en/v3.2.0/packages/daq-buildtools/)_

 # DUNE DAQ Buildtools